johnwlambert/argoverse_cbgs_kf_tracker/README.md

 ## Precomputed 3D Detections
-The precomputed 3D detections were computed on the Argoverse dataset using [Class-balanced Grouping and Sampling for Point Cloud 3D Object Detection](https://arxiv.org/abs/1908.09492), with detection range increased to 100 meters in each direction and pruned to ROI to match Argoverse annotation policy.
+The precomputed 3D detections were computed on the Argoverse dataset using the method described in [Class-balanced Grouping and Sampling for Point Cloud 3D Object Detection](https://arxiv.org/abs/1908.09492), with detection range increased to 100 meters in each direction and pruned to ROI to match Argoverse annotation policy.

-The detections can be freely downloaded at our [3d tracking competition page](https://evalai.cloudcv.org/web/challenges/challenge-page/453/overview) [[.zip link]](https://s3.amazonaws.com/argoai-argoverse/detections_v1.1b.zip)
+The detections can be freely downloaded at our [3d tracking competition page](https://evalai.cloudcv.org/web/challenges/challenge-page/453/overview) [[.zip]](https://s3.amazonaws.com/argoai-argoverse/detections_v1.1b.zip).

 ## Kalman Filter Tracking
 This code extends [AB3DMOT](https://github.com/xinshuoweng/AB3DMOT), subject to its [license](https://github.com/xinshuoweng/AB3DMOT/blob/master/LICENSE).
 However, instead of tracking in the camera coordinate frame (as AB3DMOT does), we perform tracking in the Argoverse city coordinate frame [(see Argoverse paper and appendix)](https://arxiv.org/abs/1911.02620).